Backward compatibility: Benefits

 There are several incentives for a company to implement backward compatibility.
 One is that it can be used to preserve older software that would have otherwise been lost when a manufacturer decides to stop supporting older hardware.
-A great example of this approach would be that of video games, since it is a common example used when discussing the value of supporting older software.
+Video games are the most notable examples of this, as it is most commonly discussed when discussing the value of supporting older software.
 The cultural impact of video games is a large part of their continued success, and some believe ignoring backward compatibility would cause these titles to disappear.
-Backward compatibility also acts as a selling point for new hardware, as an existing player base can more affordably upgrade to subsequent generations of a console.
-This also helps to make up for the lack of titles at the launch of new systems, as users can pull from the previous console's library of games while developers transition to the new hardware.
-Backward compatibility with the original PlayStation (PS) software discs and peripherals is considered to have been a key selling point for the PlayStation 2 (PS2) during its early months on the market.
-Moreover, studies in the mid-1990s found that even consumers who never play older games after purchasing a new system consider backward compatibility a highly desirable feature, valuing the mere ability to continue to play an existing collection of games even if they choose never to do so.
+Backward compatibility can also act as a selling point for newly-introduced hardware, as the existing user install base for the preceding hardware can more affordably upgrade to subsequent generations of a console.
+This can also help make up for the lack of titles at the launch of new systems, as users can pull from the previous console's library of games while developers transition to the new hardware.
+For example, the PlayStation 2's backward compatibility with the original PlayStation (PS) software discs and peripherals is considered to have been one of the key selling points for the console during its early months on the market.
+Moreover, studies in the mid-1990s found that even consumers who never play older games after purchasing a new system consider backward compatibility a highly desirable feature, valuing the mere ability to continue to play an existing collection of games even if they never choose to do so.

 Despite not being included at launch, Microsoft slowly incorporated backward compatibility for select titles on the Xbox One several years into its product life cycle.
 Players have racked up over a billion hours with backward-compatible games on Xbox.
 A large part of the success and implementation of this feature is that the hardware within newer generation consoles is both powerful and similar enough to legacy systems that older titles can be broken down and re-configured to run on the Xbox One.
 This program has proven incredibly popular with Xbox players and goes against the recent trend of studio-made remasters of classic titles, creating what some believe to be an important shift in console makers' strategies.
-The current generation of consoles such as the PlayStation 5 (PS5) and Xbox Series X/S also support this feature as well.
+The current generation of consoles such as the PlayStation 5 (PS5), Xbox Series X/S, and Nintendo Switch 2 also support this feature as well.